osamanazar47/AirBnB_clone/web_static/README.md

 2. CSS files:-
   An HTML page that displays a header and a footer by using CSS files (same as 1-index.html)

+3. Zoning done!:-
+  An HTML page that displays a header and footer by using CSS files (same as 2-index.html)

+4. Search!:-
+  An HTML page that displays a header, footer and a filters box with a search button.
+  Layout: (based on 3-index.html)